JianoFreo/mu-se-ph-30--jianofreo--KM/README.md

 # Employee & Project Directory

-A full-stack internal tool for browsing the employee directory and managing projects — built as a monorepo with an Express/Neon Postgres backend and a React/Vite frontend, in plain JavaScript (no TypeScript).
+A full-stack internal tool for browsing the employee directory and managing projects — built as a monorepo.

+Client deployed on Github pages using Github actions build the React app. https://jianofreo.github.io/mu-se-ph-30--jianofreo--KM/

+the server runs on render

 ## Stack